I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 Blog

-For more details, please also refer to the blog post I have summarized below!
+For more details, please refer to the following blog post!

-Built-in Tools provides two useful features: Code Interpreter and Browser.
+Built-in Tools provide two convenient features: Code Interpreter and Browser.

 CleanShot 2025-09-05 at 20.48.25@2x

-Since both are provided in a managed way, it's great that you can use them without worrying about security or environment setup.
+Both are provided in a managed way, so it's good that you don't have to worry about security or environment setup.

 Code Interpreter

-Code Interpreter is a feature that executes code created by generative AI in a secure external environment.
+Code Interpreter is a feature for executing code created by generative AI in a secure external environment.

 CleanShot 2025-09-05 at 20.48.59@2x

-The code is executed in a completely isolated sandbox environment, allowing for safe execution without affecting the agent's main environment.
-It supports Python, JavaScript, TypeScript, and data science libraries such as pandas, numpy, matplotlib, etc.
+Code execution occurs in a completely isolated sandbox environment, allowing safe code execution without affecting the agent's own environment.
+It supports Python, JavaScript, and TypeScript, and data science libraries such as pandas, numpy, and matplotlib are also available.

 CleanShot 2025-09-05 at 20.49.11@2x